 - Are PMP®s absent from routine project meetings more than they’re present?
 Even when they attend the scheduled sessions, do they minimize their participation?

-- Is the PMO robbing resources from future projects to support current activities?
+- Is the Project Team robbing resources from future projects to support current activities?

 - When concerns are raised, do team members focus on placing blame rather than finding a solution?

 - Have troubleshooting and problem solving become strictly reactive efforts, rather than proactive?

 If the answer to any of these questions is “yes,” it’s time to seriously consider how well stressors are being managed within the center of excellence.
 The above behaviors typically indicate that some, if not most, of the team’s PMP®s have slipped into panic mode.
 Righting the ship will require fast, targeted action that combines refocusing on priority issues while also putting controls in place to ensure that problems aren’t simply kicked down to the road to create fresh panic later.